zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 ![GCP Cloud Shell tutorial step 1](../../.gitbook/assets/deploy_stack_gcp_cloudshell_step_1.png)

-Next, you will be asked to configure your deployment by pasting the configuration values that were provided to you in the ZenML CLI:
+Next, you will be asked to configure your deployment by pasting the configuration values that were provided to you in the ZenML CLI.
+You may need to switch back to the ZenML CLI to copy these values if you did not do so earlier:

 ![GCP Cloud Shell tutorial step 2](../../.gitbook/assets/deploy_stack_gcp_cloudshell_step_2.png)